rfelten/yanh/README.md

 # YANH - Yet Another (Python) Network Helper

 ## What is this?
-This is a Python 2.7 module to simplify things related to Wi-Fi analysis setups.
+This is a Python 3 module to simplify things related to Wi-Fi analysis setups.
 It helps to setup APs (hostapd based), connect as STAtion, create traffic (using Ostinato) and create packet traces.

+Also it provides to caluclate the TXTIME / airtime via the Airtime class.

 ## Installation